joseprupi/joseprupi.github.io/docs/_posts/2024-07-08-cosine-similarity-simd-implementation.markdown

 categories: misc
 ---

+*Edit: This post made it to the front page of Hacker News!
+You can find the discussion [here](https://news.ycombinator.com/item?id=41842339).*

 There isn’t much to see here, just me dusting off some old architecture knowledge to parallelize computations using SIMD, implement it in C++, and compare the results with Python.

 The task involved creating a vectorized version of the cosine similarity in C++ to compare its performance against Python, NumPy, SciPy, and plain C++ implementations.